 Competitor research is probably one of the most important things you’ll want to do before designing your website for your target audience.

 If there are elements about their websites that already target your target market, then it may be a good idea to incorporate these into your site.
-You can then take other pieces from various competitors and create a personalized approach for engaging with your target audience that is unique enough to stand out among others yet familiar enough they won’t feel lost when visiting.
+You can then take other pieces from various competitors and create a personalized approach for engaging with your target audience.
+It is unique enough to stand out among others yet familiar enough that they won’t feel lost when visiting.

 Understand Your Target Audience’s Needs and Behavior

 You want to think about how people will behave once they land on your site — is there something specific that you can target or involve them in?
 Are there specific elements that will appeal directly to their needs?
-How are they going to react when they see certain types of content or features (e.g., a signup form)?
+How will they react when they see certain types of content or features (e.g., a signup form)?